 Climb up to Srd mountain

-If you want some really good panoramic photos of Dubrovnik you have to see it from above, in this case it means from Srd mountain.
+If you want some really good panoramic photos of Dubrovnik you have to see it from above, in this case, it means from Srd mountain.
 You can get up there by cable car, which is probably best in the summertime but if you hike you will see much more.
 You will have a chance to meet goats and horses on your way up and nature is amazing.
 And when you get up there you will be amazed by the view.
-You can also have a cup of coffee or a meal up there in a restaurant or you can visit the war museum in case you are interested in hearing about history.
+You can also have a cup of coffee or a meal up there in a restaurant or you can visit the war museum in case you are interested in hearing about the history.

 Visit local beaches

-There is main city beach, of course, but why not wander around the city and find one of the amazing local beaches that are less crowded, such as Pasjaca Beach, Dance, and Sveti Javoc beach.
+There is the main city beach, of course, but why not wander around the city and find one of the amazing local beaches that are less crowded, such as Pasjaca Beach, Dance, and Sveti Javoc beach.
 You can do some cliff jumping but be careful because of the rocky bottom.
-If you are a fan of water sports you can go kayaking or snorkelling, too.
+If you are a fan of water sports you can go kayaking or snorkeling, too.

 Visit gorgeous places around Dubrovnik

 Dubrovnik is set in such a position that there is a lot of beautiful places in the surrounding area that you can easily visit.
 One of them is the Island of Lokrum is set right across from the Old Town, just a 15-minutes ferry ride away.
 The trip itself is amazing because you are crossing crystal clear water.
 When you get there nature will amaze you, there are beautiful gardens with peacocks everywhere and the water is amazing.
 Go to the Lokrum Visitor Centre where you can learn about the island’s history and the curse that ancient monks once cast on the island.